AjaxZhan/tiktok-spider-client/README.md

 This program is not directly sending http request to TikTok, instead, it sends http request to TikHub,a api server provider.

+This repository is currently only for my own use, with relatively complete comments, can provide basic shortcut code templates for friends who are too lazy to write their own http code.

 ## Quick start

+1. Edit `config.json`, especially `token`.
-1. Load the configuration file
+2. In `main.go`, Load the configuration file firstly.
-2. Create the client as we did in `main.go`, then call the `xxxAndStore` method.
+3. Create the client as we did in `main.go`, then call the `xxxAndStore` method.

 For example:
 ```go